Military Funeral Honors

 Families of eligible veterans may request funeral honors through their local funeral director who will contact the appropriate Military Service to arrange for the funeral honors detail.

-The Military Units will provide, at a minimum, a two-person detail to present the core elements of the Funeral Honors Ceremony: the playing of Taps, the folding of a burial flag and the flag presentation.
+The Military Units will provide, a two-person detail to present the core elements of the Funeral Honors Ceremony: the playing of Taps, the folding of a burial flag and the flag presentation.

 The various Military Service unit may be accompanied by an Honor Guards/Rifle Detail from our Post 10380 Veterans of Foreign Wars.